Skate to Milano: Pairs

 The three quota spots in pair skating were awarded to China, Armenia, and Japan.
 Zhang Jiaxuan and Huang Yihang, who had won the 2025 Junior Grand Prix of Figure Skating Final, finished first in both the short program and the free skate, securing another berth for China at the 2026 Winter Olympics.
-Although Zhang and Huang won this competition, they are still not guaranteed a spot at the Olympics as China has several dominant pairs teams."
-At this competition, we showed our level from what we can do in practice," Huang stated afterward.
+Although Zhang and Huang won this competition, they were still not guaranteed a spot at the Olympics, as China had several dominant pairs teams.
+"At this competition, we showed our level from what we can do in practice," Huang stated afterward.
 Karina Akopova and Nikita Rakhmanin finished in second place, earning Armenia its first Olympic berth in pair skating since Maria Krasiltseva and Artem Znachkov competed at the 2002 Winter Olympics.
 Yuna Nagaoka and Sumitada Moriguchi of Japan had finished in fourth place after the short program, but rallied back in the free skate to finish third overall and earn Japan another Olympic berth.